AdobeDocs/adobe-connect-sdk/src/pages/guides/message_handling/index.md

 Each participant loads their own instance of the pod you build.
 The documentation reference outlines all of the Methods, Events, and Properties available in the Custom Pod SDK.
 The core functionality is sending messages to other instances of the pod and listening for those messages from other pods.
 In this way, a custom pod can communicate with other instances of itself.

-There are two functions that enable this.
+There are two functions that enable this:

 - **dispatchSyncMessage**
 - **syncMessageReceived**